| Has Bare Feats helped you? How about donating to Bare Feats?

 Travelstar 320 = Hitachi Travelstar 7K320 320GB 7200rpm SATA notebook drive (HTS723232L9A360)

-The Seagate Momentus 7200.4 500GB notebook drive sets a new standard for large sustained transfers and storage space -- yet it's only 9.5mm thick.
-Though we tested model
+CONCLUSIONThe Seagate Momentus 7200.4 500GB notebook drive sets a new standard for large sustained transfers and storage space -- yet it's only 9.5mm thick.
+Though we tested model ST9500420AS, there is a model ST9500420ASG with "G-Force Protection Feature."

 One of the reasons for our redo of this article was to add in the Western Digital Scorpio Black drive.
 Like other WD drives we've tested recently, it beats the other brands in overall small random performance.